 In January 2017, our Compensation Committee recommended, and our Board subsequently approved, equity grants in respect of 2016 performance to certain of our employees, including to our named executive officers.
-The aggregate award constituted a total of 1.3 million shares, of which a total of 35,000 shares (or 3% of the total grant) were awarded to our named executive officers as follows: 5,000 standard restricted shares and 5,000 career shares for Mr. Colson; 2,500 standard restricted shares and 2,500 career shares for Mr. Daley; 2,500 standard restricted shares and 2,500 career shares for Mr. Baley; 2,500 standard restricted shares and 2,500 career shares for Mr. Paley; 2,500 standard restricted shares and 2,500 career shares for Mr. Ramirez, and 3,928 standard restricted shares and 6,072 career shares for Mr. Hamman.
+The aggregate award constituted a total of 1.3 million shares, of which a total of 35,000 shares (or 3% of the total grant) were awarded to our named executive officers as follows: 5,000 standard restricted shares and 5,000 career shares for Mr. Colson; 2,500 standard restricted shares and 2,500 career shares for Mr. Daley; 2,500 standard restricted shares and 2,500 career shares for Mr. Daley; 2,500 standard restricted shares and 2,500 career shares for Mr. Daley; 2,500 standard restricted shares and 3,928 standard restricted shares and 6,072 career shares for Mr. Hamman.
 The value of the equity granted to each of Mr. Colson, Mr. Daley, Ms. Johnson, and Mr. Ramirez with respect to 2016 was less than the value granted to them with respect to 2015 because of the firm's financial performance in 2016 compared to 2015.
-The size of the award to each named executive officer was determined by the Compensation Committee in consultation with our Chief Executive Officer.
+The size of the award to each named executive officer.
 By accepting the awards, each of our named executive officers agreed to certain restrictive covenants, including agreements not to compete with the Company or solicit clients and employees, for one year after he or she ceases to be employed by the Company.